Archaeology: Most Popular Articles

 Archaeologists recognize that in some cases, in some places, at some times, simple societies for one reason and another morph into more and more complex societies, and some become civilizations.

-The New Seven Wonders: The Great Wall of China.
-Page 7.
+New Seven Wonders: The Roman Colosseum (Italy).
+Page 2.

 Cultural evolution is the theory that culture changes over time as an adaptive response to stimulus.